 He is an adventurer, a pioneer, an innovator, at the same time doctor and explorer.
 Bertrand Piccard is "a voice that is listened to within the largest institutions which today consider him to be an influential opinion leader on the themes of progress and sustainability".
 Son of oceanographer Jacques Piccard and grandson of physicist Auguste Piccard, he made the first round-the-world balloon ride in 1999 with British pilot Brian Jones.
 He also co-developed and co-piloted the Solar Impulse solar aircraft.
 On board this plane, he made a round-the-world trip with just one tank of fuel.
 He took advantage of the confinement to think about what will happen after the Covid-19.

 Atoday, Bertrand Piccard is committed to his foundation Solar Impulse Foundation.
 Independent speaker, affiliated with no lobby or political party, he is a consultant in the search for new societal solutions.
 He believes that our societies could be both modern and sustainable.
 He is working on the development of many projects in this direction.
 Asked by Niko Palosuo Company Covestro, the psychiatrist and adventurer gave some advice, to enhance this period of confinement.
-He thus drew up the outline of what the world could be after Covid-19.
+Bertrand Picard has thus drawn up the main lines of what the world could be after Covid-19.
 On the condition, however, that we accept to transform our ways of thinking.

 What to do with this period of confinement?